Agence-DnD/PIMGento/README.md

 ## Configuration and Usage

+* Allow magento to follow symlinks in "System > Advanced > Developer > Templates Settings" (set to "yes")
 * Configure your store language and currency before import
 * After category import, set the "Root Category" for store in "System > Manage Store"
 * After attributes import, set attributes used to create configurable products